Serve

 About Serving

-Serving is using one way that we serve God with our whole heart.
+Serving others is one way that we love God with our whole heart.
 When we invest in God’s Kingdom, we have the opportunity for eternal impact, using our time and talents to serve God, the church, and our community.
-As we choose to serve God in His Church and in relationship with others, we look forward to spending time together, having fun, growing, and investing in each other’s lives.
+1 Peter 4:10 says, “Each of you should use whatever gift you have received to serve others, as faithful stewards of God’s grace in its various forms.”
+As we choose to use our gifts to serve God in His Church and in relationship with others, we look forward to spending time together, having fun, growing, and investing in each other’s lives.
 By using our gifts for God’s glory, we model servanthood and find ways to pitch in, creating a lasting impact.

 What’s Next?